 Worn-out brakes can also cause uneven tire wear, which could lead to a flat tire.
 So, make sure to have your brakes inspected periodically.
 Especially if they are not performing as they should and you’re concerned about them.

 It is also important to avoid hard and fast stopping (and going) as much as possible to prevent excess wear on your tires.

 When You Need Tire Service, Trust Our Experts

 Of course, some instances of flat tires are unavoidable.
 But, by following the prevention methods we mentioned above, you’ll help extend the life of your tires and minimize the need for tire repair as much as possible.

-When you need preventative tire services performed or if you do run into a situation where you need repair work done, you can trust the expert technicians at Driver’s Edge!
+When you need preventative tire services performed or if you do run into a situation where you need repair work done, you can trust the expert mechanics at Driver’s Edge!